-All eligible acreage and seeded acreage of an Insured Crop, whether owned, rented or crop shared, must be insured.
+a.
+All eligible acreage and seeded acreage of an elected Insurable Crop, whether owned, rented or crop-shared, must be insured.
 Insured acres are not insurable under any other crop insurance program, except for applicable Endorsements or where AFSC has consented in writing.